majabojarska/blog/content/posts/mapping-proxy-type.md

 ```

 The mutated default configuration will stick around until the module that initializes it gets reloaded,
-which most likely is the next startup.
+which is most likely until the next application startup.

 You might be thinking: